 - people seeking asylum in the UK

-It is not necessary for the applicant to have valid leave to remain in the UK at the time of making ILR application as victim of domestic violence.
+It is not necessary for the applicant to have valid leave to remain in the UK at the time of making Indefinite Leave to Remain application as victim of domestic violence.
 The home office will however consider the reason of delay in making this application to assess whether that affects the credibility of any documents provided with the application.

 The applicant must be able to produce evidence that their relationship has been permanently broken down due to the domestic violence whilst they had valid leave to remain as sponsor or unmarried partner or civil partner of a British citizen or a person settled in the UK or member of HM Forces who has served at least 4 years.
 The documents may include but not limited to the following:

 - Non molestation order